rjkviegas/skills-workshops/week-3/process_modelling/README.md

 * Choose one of the forms above.

-* Use it to model each of the following processes.
+* Use it to model each of the processes in the [processes to model](README.md#processes-to-model) section below.

+* Prioritise the clarity and detail of your model over getting through all the processes listed below.

-* Make sure that your model includes the following:
+* Make sure that your models include the following:

+  * The order that things happen in.
   * The HTTP requests and the data they carry.
 (Resources for this at the bottom of this readme.)
   * The HTTP responses and the data they carry.
 (Resources for this at the bottom of this readme.)
-  * The order things happen in.
+  * The movement of requests between client and server.
   * Mouse clicks.
-  * The movement of requests between client and server.
   * What is displayed in the browser.

 ## Processes to model

 ### Home page

-A user visits the URL `http://cats.com` and is shown this HTML:
+A user visits `http://cats.com` in their browser and is shown this HTML:

 ```
 <html>